 Do you need to wean to conceive?

-Short answers: Yes, you can get pregnant while breastfeeding?
+Short answers: Yes, you can get pregnant while breastfeeding.
 No, you don’t need to wean to conceive.

-What Is Lactational Amenorrhea Method?
+What is the Lactational Amenorrhea Method?

 Exclusively breastfeeding has been shown to be a very effective form of birth control; however, there are certain criteria that must be met if LAM is to be used effectively.